 As I look around to see where I might place some new plants or flowers, the questions start popping up that I think we all might want to know before we fill our homes with greenery.
 These are the things you need to know:

 - Which house plants are the easiest to grow inside the home?

 - Are there house plants that are safer than others for pets and small children?

 First, let’s answer some questions you might have about why we want to bring plants and flowers into our homes and the benefits we get from these delightful earth elements.

 How Do Green Plants Improve Air Quality?

 Simply stated, plants take in all types of toxin substances from the air through the openings in their leaves.
-For instance, some plants are quite adept at removing the most toxic gaseous elements such as formaldehyde, benzene and carbon monoxide.
+For instance, some plants are quite adept at removing the most toxic gaseous elements such as formaldehyde, benzene, and carbon monoxide.
 This makes plants one of the best air filters money can buy for your home.
 One bonus is that there is no carbon footprint with these all-natural filters.
-While on the other hand, an equally important bonus is that green plants emit healthy oxygen into our environment.
+An equally important bonus is that green plants emit healthy oxygen into our environment.

 Which Plants Will You Select and Why?

-Adding greenery to the home has long been recommended as a way to improve indoor air quality.
+Adding greenery to the home has long been a top recommendation to improve indoor air quality.
 Flowering plants are a beautiful living piece of home decor that brightens up any room.
-However, how do they use their leaves and roots to pull harmful pollutants from the air?
+So now, let’s look at how they use their leaves and roots to pull harmful pollutants from the air.